alco-company/mortimer-bellis/WORKLOG.md

 ## CHANGELOG

+### 08/10/2025

+- Fix the i18n so no translation_missing appears; make the Danish copy clean in both HTML and plaintext. - tenant_mailer

 ### 07/10/2025

-- Fix the i18n so no translation_missing appears; make the Danish copy clean in both HTML and plaintext.
+- Fix the i18n so no translation_missing appears; make the Danish copy clean in both HTML and plaintext. - user_mailer

 ### 06/10/2025